ApexCaptain/cdktf-injector/markdown/dependency-issues.md

 This is not a possible structure of course.
 It's `self-dependent`.

-I'll throw an error saying...
+It'll throw an error saying...

 ```
 Error: <MockElement res1> is self-dependent.
 You cannot use its own element when you configure the container.